enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 }
 ```

-## Making a reservation
+## Before and while driving: selecting a parking facility (book)
-Once the driver has - based on the previously obtained inventory information - decided to use the AVP car park at the destination, the user backend will have to
+Once the driver has - based on the previously obtained inventory information - decided to use the car park at the destination, the user backend will have to
 * obtain a binding offer (APDS term: quote) and then
 * confirm this (i.e. book it)

+### Example: obtain a quote
-When the POST /quotes QuoteRightRequest is sent, a right specification shall be used that has a matching vehicleCharacteristics.
-The list of available right specifications was retrieved earlier during the discovery process.
+When the POST /quotes QuoteRightRequest is sent, the right specification to be applied shall be referenced.
+The list of available right specifications was retrieved earlier during the discovery process (in our first example, it was just one).

 ```
 POST /quotes